cse-labs/res-edge-labs/labs/outer-loop.md

 ## Update Git Repo

-- Wait for the CI-CD Action to complete (around 30 seconds) before updating the repo.
-You can check in the Actions tab in your repo if it completed successfully.
+- Wait for the CI-CD Action to complete (around 30 seconds) before updating the repo
+- You can check in the Actions tab in your repo if it completed successfully

 ```bash